Welcome to Year 5

-SPELLINGS: We are continuing to use the school spelling scheme which includes all the year 6 key words to be learnt.
+SPELLINGS: We are continuing to use the school spelling scheme.
 Please ensure that your child practises the individual spellings that are recorded in their Log Book.

 Reading: Children should read every night to build up fluency and confidence.
 Their reading diary should be initialled or commented on by parents each time you hear your child read so that we can easily see who is regularly reading at home.
 They should write a comment about each book as they finish it before moving on to the next one.